Ravens National Anthem Singer Resigns Amid 'Country's Cultural Crisis'

 In an Instagram post, Odoms wrote: "The tone/actions of a large number of NFL fans in the midst of our country's culture crisis, have convinced me that I do not belong there."

-His decision to leave came two days after several Ravens — including retired linebacker Ray Lewis — took a knee during "The Star Spangled Banner" before a game against the Jacksonville Jaguars in London.
+His decision to leave came two days after several Ravens — including retired linebacker Ray Lewis — took a knee during "The Star-Spangled Banner" before a game against the Jacksonville Jaguars in London.

 Every NFL game over the weekend featured some form of protest or demonstration of unity, as players, coaches and team owners stood with their arms linked during the anthem.
 Three teams — the Pittsburgh Steelers, Tennessee Titans and Seattle Seahawks — stayed off the field during the anthem.

-Renewed attention was focused on NFL players during the national anthem after President Trump said Friday night that players who kneed or otherwise take part in protests during the national anthem prior to games should be fired.
+Renewed attention was focused on NFL players during the national anthem after President Trump said Friday night that players who kneel or otherwise take part in protests during the national anthem prior to games should be fired.

 Odoms' Instagram post said, "This is not an emotional reaction to recent events, rather an ethical decision that part of me regrets but my core knows is the right choice."